joelgardner/bnb-book-blog-app/Post2.md

 }

 ```
+> It's worth noting here that we're using the new `async`/`await` syntax in ES7.
+This allows us to write asynchronous code (i.e., send a fetch request) as if it were synchronous.
+If the network request fails for some reason, we return a rejected Promise, which is captured in the `catch` by the calling function (`handleClick`).
+Nice!

 Make sure you're running both the client (`npm start`) and the server (`npm run watch`).
 Navigate to `localhost:3000`, and (finally) enter numbers into the inputs and click *Calculate!*.

 Whaaa?
 The astute observer might've already made the connection that an app running on `localhost:3000` can't send a request to `localhost:3001` without the appropriate [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/Access_control_CORS) headers.